HCL-TECH-SOFTWARE/domino-jnx/docs/implementors/rich_text_implementation.md

 #### Enum Optionals

-Getters for `INumberEnum` types can return an `Optional` of that type, to handle cases where the underlying value doesn't line up with any of the known values.
+Getters for non-bitfield `INumberEnum` types must return an `Optional` of that type, to handle cases where the underlying value doesn't line up with any of the known values.
 This can be useful in general, but is particularly useful when none of the enum values are `0`: this allows for the getter method to avoid an exception when called with uninitialized data.

-It is good to pair such getters with "raw" variants.
+These methods must also be paired with "raw" variants.
 For example:

 ```java
 @StructureGetter("Color")